msackton/taelgarverse1720/docs/things/books/journeys-of-souls.md

 tags: [item/book, religion, status/unknown]
 typeOf: book
 name: Journey of the Souls
+hide: [navigation]
 title: Journey of the Souls
-hide_toc: true
-hide: [navigation]
 ---
 # The Journey of the Souls